HB9DTX/EDI2ODX/README.md

 >*In case of TXT use TAB as separator.*

 an option is provided to indicate the mode (SSB or CW only) as an additional column

+It also generates statistics on the QSOs:
+- Density probability of the QSO amount over azimuth
+- Density probability of the QSB over azimuth
+- Display all the contacted station on a map

 # Installation
 1. Clone the project